 - Call for local governments to provide these protections for commercial businesses.
 Check with local cities or counties to find out if these have been implemented.

-- More information can be found at: www.Covid19.ca.gov for the state’s response
+- More information can be found at the State’s COVID-19 response site

 - California Department of Tax and Fee Administration (CDTFA) automatically extended sales tax payments through July 15th for small businesses that are filing returns under$1 million.
 Also created a program for those with less than $5 million in taxable annual sales – 12-month interest-free payment plan for up to $50,000 of sales and use tax liability.